See also the GX GSM Product Page.

 GPS: The unit has a built-in GPS receiver.
 An antenna is not included; to use the GPS received; purchase the GPS Antenna.

-The GX GSM requires Venus OS v2.22 or newer to be installed on the Venus-device.
+The GX GSM requires Venus OS v2.22 or newer to be installed on the GX Device.

-The GX GSM only provides an internet connection for the Venus-device: there is no option to share the internet to laptops, phones, or other devices.
+The GX GSM provides an internet connection for the GX-device only.
+There is no option to share the internet to laptops, phones, or other devices.

 For installations where more devices need internet, such as a yacht or RV, consider installing a mobile router instead.
 More information here.